PUBLIC INTERNATIONAL LAW

 - individuals as entities having rights and duties under International Law.

-International peace and security and the prohibition of the use of force.
+The maintenance of international peace and security and the prohibition of the use of force.

 Sources of International Law: